LLofy/first/README.md

 # first
-A simple projetc made in vue.js
+A simple project made in vue.js